SProga/PuzzlePieces/README.md

 ☻ the game is hosted at https://puzzleup.herokuapp.com/

 and
-https://guarded-wave-10055.herokuapp.com/   - free hours up for the month of October
+https://guarded-wave-10055.herokuapp.com/   - currently unavailable free hours up for the month of October

 <a href="https://guarded-wave-10055.herokuapp.com/"><img src="./puzzle.png" /><a/>